whitmer/gsheet_canvas_api/README.md

 enter "MGwgKN2Th03tJ5OdmlzB8KPxhMjh3Sh48".
 This script was written using version 23, but you can probably just pick the latest version and you'll be safe.

-Next, still in the script editor, click File -> Project Properties.
-Go to the Project Properties tab and add two rows:
+Next, switch back to the spreadsheet and reload the page.
+You should now see a menu option "Canvas".
+Click Canvas => Check Settings and it will ask for a host and token.

 - `canvas_api_host`: (typically https://yourschool.instructure.com)
 - `canvas_access_token`: (generate a new token from your profile page in Canvas)